jnclink/Custom-NN/README.md

 - At the very beginning of the main script, you can also, if you want, **select a specific subset of class indices to work with**.
 For instance, if you only want to work with the class indices `2`, `4` and `7` (and not with all the class indices ranging from `0` to `9` for example), then all you need to do is set the variable `selected_classes` to the list `[2, 4, 7]` (in the main script) !

 - **[<ins>Specific to the MNIST dataset</ins>]** Automated the creation of the (formatted) training, validation and testing sets by only specifying their respective number of samples at the beginning of the main script.
 Those 3 sets will have a **uniform class distribution**.
-In particular, if **all** the classes are selected, then those 3 sets will have (roughly) the **same class distribution** as the initial raw MNIST data (since the latter also has a uniform class distribution) !
+In particular, if **all** the class indices are selected, then those 3 sets will have (roughly) the **same class distribution** as the initial raw MNIST data (since the latter also has a uniform class distribution) !

 - Added a **validation step** at each epoch.
 Even though this step is **optional**, it's highly recommended !